-You are covered for emergency care world-wide.
+You are covered for emergency care world-wide\.
 If you have an emergency outside of the U.S. and its territories, you will be responsible to pay for the services upfront.
 You must submit a reimbursement request to Bright Health.
-For more information on
+For more information on how to submit a reimbursement request, please see Chapter 7.

-You pay these amounts until you reach the out-of-pocket maximum.
 Copayment is waived if you are admitted to a hospital within 24 hours.